garcia-nacho/garcia-nacho.github.io/_posts/2019-01-01-CartPole-Under-the-Hood.md

 #### *Update 02.January.2018*
 After few hours of running the script I found two things:

-**1.** The script preferentially finds LinReg-agents:
+1. The script preferentially finds *LinReg* agents:
 ![P3Density2D](/images/P3Density2D.png)

 In the 2D density plot of working weights(*WN2.1* and *WN2.2*) it is possible to observe an enrichment in *LinReg* agents (*WN2.1*=1 and *WN2.1*=1).
 A possible explanation for this is that is it the occurrence of a combination of working weights follows, complex rules that can't be fully identified by our current model.

-**2.** The script doesn't improve the identification of working agents as quickly as I expected.
+2.The script doesn't improve the identification of working agents as quickly as I expected.
 After 50 rounds of training only 33% of the predicted *working-agents* are really working.
 Because of this two observations I decided to implement a more advance h2o model in which the hyperparameters (the settings of the model) are iteratively searched:

 <pre><code>
 dfWeights$Completed<-as.factor(dfWeights$Completed)